 - Internal Medicine Doctors

 Obviously you’ll find doctors in either of the best or worst categories with completely opposite viewpoints.
-Such is the complexity of deciphering what it means to be “happy” in the first place!
+Including dermatologists too I imagine!

 In the hopes of formulating some kind of response based on the data from this report though, it looks like the following things factor strongly in the discussion of a doctors’ ”happiness”: